-Quick tip: for a video interview using your laptop, elevate your laptop above desk level so your interviewer has a level view of your face, not a view from underneath with you looking downward.
+Quick tip: for a video interview using your laptop, elevate your laptop above desk level so your interviewer has a level view of your face.

 Employers might conduct scheduled interviews by phone and/or video as a screening process before deciding which candidates to bring on site for in-person interviews.
 Keep in mind that different employers have different methods of screening candidates, so you should be prepared for all possibilities.

 When employers receive many applications for an open position, they need to narrow the applicant pool.
 Obviously, first they screen resumes and cover letters to narrow the field.
 Contact by email can be an efficient way to further narrow the pool (they can see who responds and who follows directions).
 Phone calls and/or video interviews can be a next step to further narrow the pool.